 Summary for How to Use a Pole Saw to Trim Trees

 Pole saws are handy tools for removing unwanted tree branches that are too high or too tough to reach.
-A good pole saw can save you a lot of time and effort if done correctly.
+A good electric pole saw can save you a lot of time and effort if done correctly.
 But as they say, with great power comes responsibility.

 - Make sure you learn the basic steps for using a pole saw.